UoNMakerSpace/psn-logger/README.md

-# Pnehotyping Sensor Network: Logger
+# Phenotyping Sensor Network: Logger
-Receives MQTT messages from the nodes and logs them to the database
+Receives MQTT messages from nodes and logs them to a MySQL database

+# Dependencies
+- Paho MQTT
+- PyMySQL